smallsco/mojave/README.md

 ### Wrapped
 Under Wrapped rules, if a snake crosses the edge of the board, instead of being killed, it will re-enter the board from the opposite edge.

+### Custom
+Custom games make use of a pre-set template to pre-place food, hazards, and snakes at the start of the game.
+They are played using Standard rules, however, hazard damage can be customized in a manner similar to Royale games.

 ## Development Tools
 <p align="center">